nestjs/docs.nestjs.com/content/interceptors.md

 #### Response mapping

 We already know that `handle()` returns an `Observable`.
-The stream contains the value **returned** from the route handler, and thus we can easily mutate it using `RxJS`'s `map()` operator.
+The stream contains the value **returned** from the route handler, and thus we can easily mutate it using RxJS's `map()` operator.

 > warning **Warning** The response mapping feature doesn't work with the library-specific response strategy (using the `@Res()` object directly is forbidden).

 Let's create the `TransformInterceptor`, which will modify each response in a trivial way to demonstrate the process.
-It will use `RxJS`'s `map()` operator to assign the response object to the `data` property of a newly created object, returning the new object to the client.
+It will use RxJS's `map()` operator to assign the response object to the `data` property of a newly created object, returning the new object to the client.

 ```typescript
 @@filename(transform.interceptor)